Last updated: Apr 21, 2026

 Day Completed: May 22

-Step 7: Robert and the Lender’s Prequalification Discussion
+Step 7: David and the Lender Have a Prequalification Meeting

 Time Taken: Three days